ElijahTanimowo/ElijahTanimowo/README.md

 #

 #### Gear 5
 Gear 5 was the cumulative result of two semesters' worth of learning how to connect software with hardware seamlessly and efficiently.
-To view more information on this Final Capstone Project please visit [here](https://appliedtechnology.humber.ca/shows/advanced-manufacturing-projects-2023/projects/portable-arcade-machine-gear5.html).
 The repo can also be found [here](https://github.com/ElijahTanimowo/Nika).

 Concept, Programming, 3D Printing & Design, PCB Design & Soldering